Andreansx/dotfiles/README.md

 ```bash
 pacman -S ttf-meslo-nerd
 ```

+>[!TIP]
-If the font you like isn't available in the Arch extras repository, you can grab it using `yay` or `paru`
+>If the font you like isn't available in the Arch extras repository, you can grab it using `yay` or `paru`

 <div align="center">
 <h2>Prompts</h2>
 <h2>PowerShell prompt installation</h2>

-Installing the styles for PowerShell can be a bit more compilacted than just copying to **`~/.bashrc`**

 </div>

+>[!NOTE]
+>Installing the styles for PowerShell is a bit more compilacted than just copying to **`~/.bashrc`** but it's still easy to do.
+The difference is that you need another file besides your theme file.

 1. First you need to install **Oh My Posh**: